kadena-docs/kadena-docs/docs/coding-projects/simple-payments.md

    (commit-tx)
    ```

-   This example uses the `expect` built-in function to test the assertion that the Keyset can be defined.
+   This example uses the `expect` built-in function to test the assertion that the keyset can be defined.

-1. Add the `begin-tx` function before the module declaration and modify the governing entity to be the `ns-dev-local.admin-keyset` defined in this namespace.
+4. Add the `begin-tx` function before the module declaration and modify the governing entity to be the `ns-dev-local.admin-keyset` defined in this namespace.

    ```pact
    (begin-tx